DevanshGupta03/Adidas-PowerBI-Sales-Dashboard/README.md

 ## 📊 Project Overview

-This project is my **first Power BI dashboard**, created to practice the complete process of turning a raw sales dataset into an interactive business intelligence dashboard.
+This project is my **First Power BI Dashboard**, created to practice the complete process of turning a raw sales dataset into an interactive business intelligence dashboard.

 The project started with a raw Adidas sales dataset, which was first reviewed and cleaned using **Power Query in Power BI**.
 After preparing the data, it was loaded into Power BI and transformed into an interactive dashboard for analyzing sales performance.